bodrick/awesome/README.md

 *   [huggingface/optimum](https://github.com/huggingface/optimum) - 🚀 Accelerate inference and training of 🤗 Transformers, Diffusers, TIMM and Sentence Transformers with easy to use hardware optimization tools
 *   [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - <⚡️> SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 *   [openai/evals](https://github.com/openai/evals) - Evals is a framework for evaluating LLMs and LLM systems, and an open-source registry of benchmarks.
+*   [wandb/weave](https://github.com/wandb/weave) - Weave is a toolkit for developing AI-powered applications, built by Weights & Biases.
 *   [wandb/wandb](https://github.com/wandb/wandb) - The AI developer platform.
 Use Weights & Biases to train and fine-tune models, and manage models from experimentation to production.
 *   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal
 *   [nosarthur/gita](https://github.com/nosarthur/gita) - Manage many git repos with sanity 从容管理多个git库